 To the pot, add ginger, thinly sliced mushrooms, and sliced jalapenos.
 Add curry paste and stir to coat.

-Turn the heat down to medium-low, and add in can of coconut milk and chicken broth.
+Turn the heat down to medium-low, and add in can of coconut milk, chicken broth, and fish sauce.
 Stir to combine.

 Allow to simmer for 5-10 minutes before adding in the dry rice noodles.
 Let cook for 5 more minutes.